Travel.State.Gov > International Travel > Country Information > Ireland International Travel Information

 Special Circumstances: Most Irish banks will not accept U.S. $100 bills.
 Many Irish financial institutions no longer accept or cash traveler’s checks.
-Credit cards are widely accepted throughout Ireland.
 ATMs are widely available, but some, particularly in rural areas, may not accept debit cards from U.S. banks.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Ireland.

-Travelers Who Require Accessibility Assistance.
-While in Ireland, individuals with disabilities may find accessibility and accommodation very different from that in the United States.
+Travelers Who Require Accessibility Assistance: Individuals with disabilities may find accessibility and accommodation very different from what is offered in the United States.

 Women Travelers: See our travel tips for Women Travelers.

 Hospitals in Ireland may not accept U.S. health insurance as payment.
-Patients are expected to pay all costs up-front at the time of treatment and apply for reimbursement from their own insurance provider later.
+Patients who do not receive benefits from Ireland’s Department of Social Protection are expected to pay all costs up-front at the time of treatment and apply for reimbursement from their insurance provider later.

 We strongly recommend supplemental insurance to cover medical evacuation.